-The Regulations are intended to have zero cost implications for landlords; they only require that energy efficiency improvements that are recommended for a property will only be 'relevant' for the purposes of the Regulations, where funding is available to cover the full cost of purchasing and installing the improvement(s) from one or more of the following sources:
+The Regulations are intended to have zero cost implications for landlords; energy efficiency improvements that are recommended for a property will only be 'relevant' for the purposes of the Regulations where funding is available to cover the full cost of purchasing and installing the improvement(s) from one or more of the following sources:

 (Green Deal finance is also listed in the Regulations; however, this is not currently available.)

-Further information of funding options are included in the Department for Business, Energy and Industrial Strategy (BEIS) guidance (see 'Further reading' below).
+Further information of funding options are included in the Department for Business, Energy and Industrial Strategy (BEIS) guidance (see 'Further information' below).

 Are any properties exempt from the requirements?